-Caroline Wickham-Jones kindly wrote a detailed review of Art and Architecture in Neolithic Orkney, which was subsequently published in The Orcadian newspaper this week.
-Caroline writes….
+Caroline Wickham-Jones’ review of Art and Architecture in Neolithic Orkney, published in The Orcadian newspaper this week:

 It is a comprehensive piece of work, taking us first through a history of the archaeological study of art, and then providing a brief guide to the Neolithic art of Britain and Ireland.
 This helps to put Orkney art into context, though one cannot help wondering, given the thoroughness of the present research and the ephemeral nature of many of the pieces recorded, whether decorated stones might be under represented outside of Orkney.
 Many of the pieces here were unknown before Thomas’ research.